mex2meou/collsec/README.md

 >> python knn.py

+Note: Approximate execution time on the whole dataset is ~3.5d.

-By default is configured we utilize a 5-day training window and a 1-day testing one as done in previous work.
+By default the hybrid scheme code is configured to utilize a 5-day training window and a 1-day testing one as done in previous work.
 To modify this setting, adjust the parameters indicated in the files ’utils/util.py’ and ’utils/time_series.py’.

 ## Results